Doctor Who: The Master

 Following the series revival in 2005, Derek Jacobi provided the character's reintroduction in the 2007 episode "Utopia".
 During that story, the role was then assumed by John Simm, who returned to the role multiple times throughout the Tenth Doctor's tenure.
-As of the 2014 episode "Dark Water", it was revealed that the Master had become a female incarnation or "Time Lady", going by the name of "Missy" (short for Mistress, the feminine equivalent of "Master").
-This incarnation is played by Michelle Gomez.
+Michelle Gomez played Missy, a female version of the Master, multiple times in the Twelfth Doctor's tenure.
 Simm returned to his role as the Master alongside Gomez in the tenth series.
 The Master returned for the 2020 twelfth series with Sacha Dhawan in the role.
-The character had dubbed himself the "Spy Master" referencing a role he had taken with MI6.

 Music

 Theme music

-The Doctor Who theme music was one of the first electronic music signature tunes for television, and after more than a half century remains one of the most easily recognised.
+The Doctor Who theme music was one of the first electronic music signature tunes for television.
 The original theme was composed by Ron Grainer and realised by Delia Derbyshire of the BBC Radiophonic Workshop, with assistance from Dick Mills, and was released as a single on Decca F 11837 in 1964.
-The Derbyshire arrangement served, with minor edits, as the theme tune-up to the end of season 17 (1979–1980).
-It is regarded as a significant and innovative piece of electronic music recorded well before the availability of commercial synthesisers or multitrack mixers.
+The Derbyshire arrangement served, with minor edits, as the theme tune up to the end of season 17 (1979–1980).
+It was a significant and innovative piece of electronic music recorded well before the availability of commercial synthesisers or multitrack mixers.
 Each note was individually created by cutting, splicing, speeding up and slowing down segments of analogue tape containing recordings of a single plucked string, white noise, and the simple harmonic waveforms of test-tone oscillators, intended for calibrating equipment and rooms, not creating music.
 New techniques were invented to allow mixing of the music, as this was before the era of multitrack tape machines.
 On hearing the finished result, Grainer asked, "Jeez, Delia, did I write that?"
 She answered, "Most of it."
 Although Grainer was willing to give Derbyshire the co-composer credit, it was against BBC policy at the time.
-Derbyshire would not receive an on-screen credit until the 50th-anniversary story "The Day of the Doctor" in 2013.
+She would not receive an on-screen credit until the 50th-anniversary story "The Day of the Doctor" in 2013.

-A different arrangement was recorded by Peter Howell for season 18 (1980), which was in turn replaced by Dominic Glynn's arrangement for the season-long serial The Trial of a Time Lord in season 23 (1986).
+A different arrangement was recorded by Peter Howell for season 18 (1980–1981), which was in turn replaced by Dominic Glynn's arrangement for the season-long serial The Trial of a Time Lord in season 23 (1986).
 Keff McCulloch provided the new arrangement for the Seventh Doctor's era, which lasted from season 24 (1987) until the series' suspension in 1989.
-American composer John Debney created a new arrangement of Ron Grainer's original theme for Doctor Who in 1996.
-For the return of the series in 2005, Murray Gold provided a new arrangement, which featured samples from the 1963 original with further elements added, in the 2005 Christmas episode "The Christmas Invasion".
+American composer John Debney created a new arrangement of Grainer's original theme for the 1996 Doctor Who film.